 Income taxes.
-Income taxes have been provided for in the consolidated financial statements in accordance with Russian legislation and Cyprus legislation enacted or substantively enacted by the at the end of reporting period.
-The income tax (charge)/credit comprises current tax and deferred tax and is recognised in profit or loss for the year except if it is recognised in other comprehensive income or directly in equity because it relates to transactions that are also recognised, in the same or a different period, in other comprehensive income or directly in equity.
+Income taxes have been provided for in the Condensed Interim Consolidated financial statements in accordance with Russian legislation and Cyprus legislation enacted or substantively enacted by the at the end of reporting period.
+The income tax (charge)/credit comprises current tax and deferred tax and is recognised in profit or loss for the reporting period except if it is recognised in other comprehensive income or directly in equity because it relates to transactions that are also recognised, in the same or a different period, in other comprehensive income or directly in equity.